rockkid777/AssetMaker/README.md

 # AssetMaker
-Simple iOS image asset maker for MacOS
+Simple iOS image asset maker for macOS

 ## Usage
 1. Select a png file (the program assumes that the selected file is @3x resolution)